tobiy105/Web-App-DevOps-Project/README.md

 We encourage the team to keep an eye on project discussions and requirements, as the "delivery_date" feature may find its way back into our application in future iterations.

 ## Dockerization

+Containerization is an essential aspect of our project, as it allows us to encapsulate the application, its dependencies, and configurations into a portable container.
+Docker containers provide consistency in deployment environments, making it easier to ensure that the application runs consistently across different platforms and environments.
+This approach simplifies the deployment, scaling, and maintenance of our application.

 ### Containerization Process